marco-morales/QMSS-GR5069_Spring2020/week_04/README.md

 ## WEEK 4 - WORKSHOP: Coding Etiquette

-It's always delightful to start with the masters, and there is no larger master in this area than [Don Knuth](https://www.nytimes.com/2018/12/17/science/donald-knuth-computers-algorithms-programming.html).
+It is always delightful to start with the masters, and there is no larger master in this area than [Don Knuth](https://www.nytimes.com/2018/12/17/science/donald-knuth-computers-algorithms-programming.html).
 You may have heard his name because he's authored the still ongoing collection of books - [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html).
 Let's begin this week by reading his 1974 ACM Turing Award Lecture - [__Computer Programming as an Art__](https://dl.acm.org/ft_gateway.cfm?id=1283929&type=pdf).
 An incredibly thoughtful and scholarly view of what coding is - and should be - all about:

 > computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.

+One thing we should not forget is that __computational thinking is the deeper skill for Data Scientists to learn__.
+Unfortunately, it is not always natural for social scientists to think as Data Scientists when it comes to exploiting the advantages of computing processes.

+A fantastic introduction to starting to leverage mental tools developed in computer science is Jeanette Wing's (2006) article - [__Computational Thinking__](https://dl-acm-org.ezproxy.cul.columbia.edu/doi/10.1145/1118178.1118215) - where she carefully describes what computer thinking is about and why it is tremendously useful for all disciplines.
+Understanding this will go a long way to collaborate effectively with data and machine-learning engineers.
+In her own words:

+> Computational thinking involves solving problems, designing systems, and understanding human behavior, by drawing on the concepts fundamental to computer science.
+Computational thinking includes a range of __mental tools__ that reflect the breadth of the field of computer science.
+[...]
+Computational thinking is using abstraction and decomposition when attacking a large complex task or designing a large complex system.
+It is __separation of concerns__.
+It is choosing an appropriate representation of a problem or modeling the relevant aspects of a problem to make it tractable. [...]
+It is modularizing something in anticipation of multiple users or prefetching and caching in anticipation of future use.
+[...]
+Computational thinking is thinking in terms of __prevention__, __protection__, and __recovery from worst-case scenarios__ through __redundancy__, __damage containment__, and __error correction__.

 With that background, we can jump directly to reading about coding best practices for social scientists in this old article by Jonathan Nagler (1995) - [__Coding Style and Good Computing Practices__](http://www.jstor.org/stable/420315) - providing  very useful advice on coding as related to ETL and data analysis.
 Still incredibly relevant advice.
 If you only have a few minutes to skim, that  piece was more recently (2015) updated and summarized in a blog post - [__Writing Good Code__](https://blog.oup.com/2015/02/jonathan-nagler-writing-good-code/).